JohannesSchroth/johannesschroth.github.io/about.markdown

 permalink: /about/
 ---

-I'm a second year PhD Student at the William Harvey Research Institue at Queen Mary Univesity of London.
+I'm a second year PhD Student at the William Harvey Research Institue at Queen Mary Univesity of London